-Having had a loved one die may have been your child’s first personal experience of the death of another person.
-As a parent or guardian, you may find yourself having to answer many difficult and painful questions, both about this specific death, and about death in general.
+Having had a significant person die may have been your child/teen’s first personal experience of the death of another person.
+As a parent/caregiver, you may find yourself having to answer many difficult questions, both about this specific death, and about death in general.

-Children are curious, and will probably be trying to understand what has happened and what it means even as they are grieving.
-You may be unused to talking about death, particularly with your child.
+Children/teens are curious, and will probably be trying to understand what has happened and what it means even as they are grieving.
+You may be unsure as to how to talk about death, particularly with your child/teen.
 But death is an inescapable fact of life, and it is important that we let our kids know it’s okay to talk about it.

-By talking to our children about death, we may discover what they know and do not know, and find out about any misconceptions, fears, or worries they may have.
+By talking to our children/teens about death, we may discover what they know and do not know, and find out about any misconceptions, fears, or worries they may have.
 We can then help them by providing needed information, comfort, and understanding.
-Talk by no means solves all problems, but without talk we are even more limited in our ability to help.
+Talk by no means solves all problems, but without talk we are even more limited in our ability to help our children/teens.

-There are no right words to use when talking with your child about death; the tone and manner of the communication are the important things.
-As much as possible, children should be told about the death of their loved one in familiar surroundings, gently, and with love and affection.
+There are no “right” words to use when talking with your child about death; the tone and manner of the communication are the important things.
+As much as possible, children /teens should be told about the death of their loved one in familiar surroundings, gently, and with love and affection.

 Share honest religious convictions, but be prepared for further questions.
-It’s often more helpful to answer a child’s question s about death with, “No one knows for sure, but I believe…” Saying “I wonder about that, too,” is also a way of keeping the communication open.
+It’s often more helpful to answer a child/teen’s questions about death with, “No one knows for sure, but I believe…” Saying “I wonder about that, too,” is also a way of keeping the communication open.

-For a child who’s lost a parent, part of what allows an ongoing bond and relationship with the deceased is having gotten clear and accurate information about the death to begin with.
-This basic openness about the details of the death on the part of the surviving parent and the child sets a tone of openness that will help the child be with and move through grief.
-Finding ways to be with other parents who are also facing the unique challenges of raising grieving children can be a wonderful support.
-Parents who meet together at The Children’s Room often find that the opportunity to share their journeys with one another is very helpful.
+For a child/teen who has had a significant person die, part of what allows an ongoing bond and relationship with the deceased is having gotten clear and accurate information about the death to begin with.
+This basic openness about the details of the death on the part of a trusted adult sets a tone of openness that will help the child/teen be with and move through grief.
+Finding ways to be with other parents/caregivers who are also facing the unique challenges of raising grieving children/teens can be a wonderful support.
+Parents/caregivers who meet together at The Children’s Room often find that the opportunity to share their journeys with one another is very helpful.